ivangolovine/take_home/README.md

 We estimate that the above sections will take about 10 hours total.
 To be respectful of your time, complete what you are able to in that time allowance and provide us a brief summary of improvements and extensions that you would like to make given more time.

-Please complete the submission within 10 days of receiving this email.
+Please complete the submission within 5 business days of receiving this email.

 ## Sample Project